satche/notebook/src/computer-science/algorithms/complexity.md

 It takes more than $O(n^c)$ to *find* a yes/no solution (e.g. is the puzzle complete), but it's *verifiable* in polynomial time.

 For example, you can easily check if a sudoku puzzle is solved by check the row and columns containing the 9 numbers, but it takes more time to complete it.

+Algorithms usually rely on approximations (e.g heuristics) to find solutions for these kind of problems.

 ::: info Side note
 NP stands in fact for *Nondeterministic Polynomial*.
 It basically means that it *should* be solvable in polynomial time with theoretical nondeterministic machines.